 I get that the charities and campaigners want to find a middle ground and not offend people.
 But time is running out and I just think the jet set, flash car driving meat lovers just need to get over it.

 Plastic has become a damaging solution

-Like recycling.
 We think we are doing a good thing by recycling our rubbish.
 But the recycling process is really bad environmentally.
-Recycling isn’t a solution, not using so much packing is.
-All recycling has done is giving us a get out of jail card free for our waste rather than addressing the real issue.
+Recycling isn’t a solution.
+Not using so much packaging in the first place is the solution.
+All recycling has done is giving us a get out of jail card free for our waste rather than addressing the real issue at hand.

 Ultimately it’s a small fry solution that is getting way too much attention!

 We’ve got to start having those uncomfortable conversations

 I don’t want to be that annoying vegan who has ‘those’ conversations at the dinner table or the killjoy at Christmas who tells everyone I’m not buying or receiving gifts.
 But I have to be.
 Because I’ve read and seen the environmental damage in our world and I refuse to ignore it.
 I refuse to turn a blind eye.
 And while I’m far from perfect in my lifestyle choices at least I’m talking about it and acknowledging it which is more than I can say for a lot of the conservation world right now.
 At least I’m trying to make the changes in areas that are really having the biggest impact.

 So I will no longer give time to talking about plastic to privileged people.
 Because these are the people who need to accept that if they want to make a difference and to save thousands (more) animals from extinction, to stop the deforestation of our natural spaces and the collapse of our ecosystems then a metal straw just ain’t going to cut it.